dannyurru/eco395m-midterm-ctrlfc/README.md

 We are calculating the RTS measure for each team by calculating the following:

-((Goal Difference - the minimum of each Goal Difference)/(the standard deviation of Goal Difference)) x ((Points - the average number of points)/(the standard deviation of Points))
+(Goal Difference - (Minimum Goal Difference - 1)/std(Goal Difference) * (Points - (Minimum Points - 1))/std(Points)

 # Findings

+# Weaknesses of Data and Findings

 # Reproducibility
-To reproduce the data, you must use ESPN's soccer standing website.
+To reproduce the data, you must use ESPN's website on soccer standings, regardless of the league.
+Copy the link without the year at the end and insert it into the base URL to define it.
+After this, the code should create the CSV file after running it.